 Welcome to the Eardly Family page at Surname Finder, a service of Genealogy Today.
 Our editors have compiled this checklist of genealogical resources, combining links to commercial databases along with user-contributed information and web sites for the Eardly surname.
-As vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Eardly ancestry.
+As additional sources for vital records, original documents, vintage photographs and surname-based DNA projects are discovered, this page is updated to offer the best list for researching Eardly ancestry.
 Share this page on Twitter!

 Completed by on

 It is important to remember that there is no single Eardly family tree, as last names were assigned to people for various reasons.
 We are often asked, How do you find out if two people named Eardly are related? and you might be surprised at the answer.

 Keep an open mind when searching through Eardly records.
 Years ago many people were unable to read and write, thus a given ancestor's name could be spelled in a variety of ways depending on who recorded it.
 If you want to know How can city directories be used to help my Eardly research?, then read this frequently asked question.